 Quote: “The FCA wants to set a higher expectation for the standard of care that firms provide to consumers.
-For many firms, this will require a significant shift in both culture and behaviour so that they consistently focus on consumer outcomes and put customers in a position where they make effective decisions… The aim of the consumer duty is to ensure a higher a more consistent standard of protection for consumers and to prevent harm before it occurs.”
+For many firms, this will require a significant shift in both culture and behaviour so that they consistently focus on consumer outcomes and put customers in a position where they make effective decisions… The consumer duty aims to ensure a higher a more consistent standard of protection for consumers and to prevent harm before it occurs.”

 Resources: